kitchensjn/popgen-notes-jb/popgen-notes-jb/chapters/chapter-04/chapter-04.2-loss-of-heterozygosity-due-to-drift.md

 name: figure-4.9
 align: left
 ---
 \- Loss of heterozygosity over time in a bottlenecking population.
 A diploid population of 10 individuals, that bottlenecks down to three individuals repeatedly.
 In the first generation, I colour every allele a different colour so we can track their descendants.
-There are no new mutations.
+There are no new mutations. <span style='font-size: bigger; color: red;'>MISSING</span>
 ```

 To cope with this discrepancy, population geneticists often invoke the